 Until then, I had been, like them, blithely ordering things on Amazon so I wouldn’t have to wait in line at a store or go searching for a particular product (even though I knew, from talking with warehouse workers, that many of the jobs that get those packages to my door aren’t good ones).
 But now technology was enabling Amazon to hire me to deliver these packages with no benefits or perks.
 If one of these workers put the wrong address on the package, they would get a refund, while I was scurrying around trying to figure out what they meant when they listed their address as “fifth floor” and there was no fifth floor.
 How could these two different types of jobs exist in the same economy?

 Gig-economy jobs like this one are becoming more and more common.
 The number of “non-employer firms” in the ground-transportation sector—essentially freelancers providing rides through various platforms—grew 69 percent from 2010 to 2014, the most recent year for which there is data available, according to a Brookings Institution analysis of Census Bureau and Moody’s data.
 Big cities such as San Francisco, Boston, and Denver led the growth, according to Mark Muro, a senior fellow and policy director at the Metropolitan Policy Program at Brookings.
 Regular payroll employment in ground-transportation companies grew at a much slower rate, Brookings found.

 People are worried that automation is going to create a “job apocalypse,” but there will likely be thousands more driving and delivery jobs in upcoming years, according to Viscelli.
-Technology has allowed people to outsource the things they don’t want to do; they can now have someone else go grocery shopping for them, pick up their takeout, bring them packages in under two hours so they don’t have to go to a store.
+Technology has allowed people to outsource the things they don’t want to do; they can now have someone else go grocery shopping for them, pick up their takeout, bring them packages in less than two hours so they don’t have to go to a store.
 “We’re going to take the billion hours Americans spend driving to stores and taking things off shelves, and we’re going to turn it into jobs,” Viscelli said.
 “The fundamental question is really what the quality of these jobs is going to be.”